Is Geothermal Expensive? – The Costs Of Geothermal Energy

 Is Geothermal Energy Expensive?

-There are a few parts to this question, as there are many components that go into the costs of a geothermal system.
-First off, yes, installing a geothermal system in your home will be expensive.
-Even the cheapest of geothermal systems, with government incentives, will still cost you a few thousand dollars to install.
+Yes, installing a geothermal system in your home will be expensive.
+Even the cheapest geothermal systems, with government incentives, will still cost you a few thousand dollars to install.
 The average lower-cost geothermal system is priced at around $17,000, with the actual average of all geothermal system installations costing around $25,000.
 High-end geothermal systems on larger homes could potentially cost a homeowner upward of $80,000.

 If you’re like me, those higher costs could drive you away from the installation of geothermal energy.
 With that being said, the long-term benefits of a geothermal system will save you money over time on your electric bill.
 That’s why we want to explain all of the costs and benefits involved with geothermal energy so you can decide what is best for your home.